top of page

 Secondments under work-and-delivery contracts are also possible for periods exceeding 90 days , but require the approval of the Federal Employment Agency.
 It is crucial that the working conditions of the foreign workers are not worse than those of comparable domestic employees, as stipulated in Section 39, Paragraph 3 of the Residence Act.
 The starting salary for the respective occupational group is generally decisive for wage assessment, ensuring fair and legally secure payment.
 A priority check is not performed for long-term work-and-delivery assignments.

 Cross-border work and delivery contracts are a central component of international business, particularly in industry, mechanical engineering, and the IT sector.
-Compliance with migration and visa regulations is crucial for the legally compliant implementation of such projects.
-Short-term assembly assignments can be carried out with a Schengen visa under the conditions of Section 19 of the Employment Ordinance (BeschV), provided the manufacturer is also the supplier and the Federal Employment Agency is properly notified.
+Compliance with immigration and visa regulations is crucial for the legally compliant implementation of such projects.
+Short-term assembly assignments can be carried out with a Schengen visa under the conditions of Section 19 of the Employment Ordinance (BeschV), provided the manufacturer is also the supplier and the Federal Employment Agency is duly notified.
 Stricter requirements apply to long-term assignments, particularly to ensure fair working conditions.
 Companies should therefore review the legal framework early on to avoid illegal employment and implement projects efficiently.